TCA166/mcSavefileParsers/README.md

 ## modelGenerator

+An open customizable chunk to 3d model converter.
+Takes in a chunk nbt file, a material file defining the look of blocks, an object file for non cube blocks and creates a 3d model based on that.
-This program generates a waveform(.obj) 3d model file from an nbt file containing data about a specific chunk.
-Ideally this nbt file will be extracted using one of the tools above.
-It's very customizable to the point where you can render the model using different texture packs and models.
+Ideally the nbt file will be extracted using one of the tools above.

 ```Bash
 modelGenerator <path to nbt file> <args>